-AML starts from young white blood cells called granulocytes or moncytes in the bone marrow.
-AML is rare with in the UK, around 3100 people diagnosed each year.
+AML starts from young white blood cells called granulocytes or monocytes in the bone marrow.
+AML is rare; in the UK there are around 3100 people diagnosed each year.
 The main type of treatment for AML is chemotherapy.
 Other treatments include radiotherapy, growth factors and bone marrow and stem cell transplants.
 Generally with AML around 20% of people will survive their leukaemia for 5 years or more after diagnosis.
 Younger people tend to do much better than older people.
 For example, in children aged 14 years or younger more than 65% will survive their leukaemia for 5 years or more after diagnosis.
 Whereas in people aged 65 years and over only around 5% will survive their leukaemia for 5 years or more after diagnosis.

 CLL affects the white blood cells called lymphocytes and tends to develop very slowly.
-Around 3516 cases of CLL are diagnosed in the UK each tear and is by far the most common type of chronic leukaemia.
+Around 3516 cases of CLL are diagnosed in the UK each year and is by far the most common type of chronic leukaemia.
 CLL is more common in people over 60 and is very rare in people under 40 with more men likely to develop it than women.
 Treatment may not be needed if the individual has very early stage CLL with no symptoms.
-If treatment is needed, chemotherapy will be use and they may also have radiotherapy.
+If treatment is needed, chemotherapy will be used and they may also have radiotherapy.
 No UK-wide statistics are available for CLL survival.
-These following statistics are available for CLL diagnosed in England between 2008 and 2010 from the National Cancer Intelligence Network.
+The following statistics are available for CLL diagnosed in England between 2008 and 2010 from the National Cancer Intelligence Network.
 Generally for people with CLL, around 70% of men and almost 75% of women will survive their leukaemia for 5 years or more after being diagnosed.
 Younger people tend to do better than older people.
-For example, for those aged between 15 and 64, more than 80% will survive their leukaemia for 5 years or more after diagnosis.
-Whereas for those aged 65 or older, more than 60% will survive leukaemia for 5 years of more after diagnosis.
+For example, for those aged between 15 and 64, more than 80% will survive their leukaemia for 5 years or more after diagnosis, whereas for those aged 65 or older more than 60% will survive leukaemia for 5 years of more after diagnosis.

 Hairy cell leukaemia is a rare type of chronic leukaemia.
 It develops slowly from white cells called B lymphocytes.
 Although often easier to treat, it is similar to other types of chronic leukaemia in how it develops and how it affects the individual.
-Around 220 cases of hairy cell leukaemia are diagnosed each year in the Uk to make it one of the rarest types of leukaemia.
+Around 220 cases of hairy cell leukaemia are diagnosed each year in the UK making it one of the rarest types of leukaemia.
 There are different treatments for this leukaemia and the individual may need just one or a combination of treatments.
 The main treatment is chemotherapy but they may also have rituximab (a biological therapy), surgery to remove the spleen or interferon (a biological therapy).
 No UK-wide statistics are available for hair cell leukaemia survival.
-The following statistic is available from a single area of England.
-Generally, around 90% will survive their leukaemia for 5 years or more after diagnosis.
+The following statistic is available from a single area of England; generally around 90% will survive their leukaemia for 5 years or more after diagnosis.

 Myeloma is a type of cancer that develops from cells in the bone marrow called plasma cells.
 Myeloma can develop wherever there are plasma cells so it can be anywhere there is bone marrow, including the pelvis, spine and ribcage.
-As it can occur in several places in the body, it is often called multiple melanoma.
-Around 5,500 people in the UK are diagnosed with myseloma each year and the risk increases with age.
+As it can occur in several places in the body, it is often called multiple myeloma.
+Around 5,500 people in the UK are diagnosed with myeloma each year and the risk increases with age.
 It is very rare in people under 40.
-The main treatments for melanoma are chemotherapy, steroids and biological therapy.
-They are often used in combination.
+The main treatments for myeloma are chemotherapy, steroids and biological therapy and are often used in combination.
 Generally for people with myeloma in England and Wales more than 75% will survive their myeloma for a year or more, almost 50% will survive their myeloma for 5 years or more and almost 45% will survive their myeloma for 10 years or more after diagnosis.

 This trial identified a single point mutation in JAK2 in many patients with myeloproliferative neoplasms, and validated a molecular diagnostic test, which is the first screening test to be introduced worldwide.